programmatordev/fluent-validator/README.md

 ## Constraints

-All available constraints can be found at the [Symfony Validator official documentation](https://symfony.com/doc/current/validation.html#constraints).
+All available constraints can be found on the [Symfony Validator documentation](https://symfony.com/doc/current/validation.html#constraints).

 For custom constraints, check the [Custom Constraints](#custom-constraints) section.